 Other Vitamins and Minerals

 Folic Acid.
-Evidence now exists that suggests that folic acid is an excellent weapon in the fight against cancer.
+Some studies suggest that folic acid may play a role in the fight against cancer while others show an increased risk for some types.
+More studies are needed.
 It's already known to be essential in forming new cells and tissues as well as keeping red blood cells healthy.
 The most common sources of folic acid are citrus fruits and dark green leafy vegetables, especially spinach.

 Fiber and Your Colon

-Fiber is thought to be a powerful weapon against cancer.
-Though there is conflicting research as to whether or not fiber has protective effects against colorectal cancer, there is evidence that fiber intake improves overall health by moving wastes through the digestive tract faster.
-This may give potentially toxic wastes less time to come into contact with intestinal cells.
-It is also believed that some types of fiber help detoxify potential cancer-causing substances as well as prevent these substances from being absorbed by the cells of the intestines.
+Fiber has been thought to be a powerful weapon against cancer.
+Though there is conflicting research as to whether or not fiber has protective effects against colorectal cancer, there is evidence that fiber intake improves overall health.
 Good sources of fiber include: whole-grain cereals and breads, prunes, berries, kidney beans and other legumes, fresh fruits and vegetables, and brown rice.